AjjuVroo/ajju-vroo/README.md

-### Hi there 👋
+### Hi there I am Harjot Singh aka Ajuu-Vroo 👋

+You can guess from my git stats that I am a newbie but I am more than dedicated to make the stats hike to stupendous heights.

+* * *

+It hasn't been that long since I have been into this field (just over 8 months) but I have learned quite a few technologies.
+I am obviously sharpening my skills more and more in them as days pass by.

 Languages and Tools:

-HTML5
++ HTML5

-CSS3
++ CSS3

-Javascript
++ Javascript

-Visual Studio Code
++ Visual Studio Code

-Git
++ Git

-GitHub
++ GitHub

-Terminal
++ Terminal

-MongoDB
++ MongoDB

-NodeJS
++ NodeJS

-Python

-Next.js
++ Next.js

-Express
++ Express